Chunkys0up7/AttemptTwoPractioner/mcp_project_frontend/README.md

 - **No Backend**: This is a frontend-only application.
 All "backend" operations (like saving components, user authentication) are mocked using `localStorage` or dummy data.
 A real backend would be needed for persistent storage, user management, and actual workflow execution.
 - **Workflow Builder Canvas**: The Workflow Builder page currently has a placeholder for the visual canvas.
 Integration with a library like React Flow is planned for full drag-and-drop functionality.
 - **API Key for AI Assistant**: The method for providing `process.env.API_KEY` in a purely static frontend setup (without a build step) is a common challenge.
-The current code relies on it being available in the global `process.env` object.
+The current code relies on it being available in the global `process` object.
 - **Code Editor in Submit Form**: The "Python Script" and "TypeScript Script" submission forms use basic `<textarea>` elements.
 For a better user experience, integrating a proper code editor component (e.g., Monaco Editor) would be beneficial.
 - **Jupyter Notebook Form**: The notebook cell editor is a simplified representation.
 A more feature-rich editor or direct `.ipynb` file parsing could be implemented.
 - **Error Handling**: While some basic error handling is present (e.g., for AI Assistant API calls, form validation), it could be made more robust and user-friendly across the application.